CUTTING EDGE CATARACT SURGERY TECHNOLOGY

-Get a thorough examination of your eye (with dilation) to assess for cataracts and other co-existing conditions which may be affecting your vision such as macular degeneration or retinopathy.
+Get a thorough examination of your eye (with dilation) to assess for cataracts.
 This consultation will help you in deciding whether cataract surgery is required or not, assess the complexity of the surgery, and decide lens options.

 Monofocal Lens will correct your vision usually for distance, so reading glasses will still be necessary.
 This is the most common and reliable type of cataract surgery performed.